northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The arresting officer's details

-• The alleged offense detail,
+• The alleged offense details

 • Charges

-• Bond amount (if applicable).
+• Bond amount (if applicable)

-• The arrestee's mugshot and fingerprint
+• The arrestee's mugshot and fingerprint.

 How Long Do Arrests Stay on Your Record in North Dakota